slowernews/slowernews/rationales/index.md

 When (and sometimes why) articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Vaporwave

+2023-07-07

+Aesthetic patterns are unveiled by time but I believe this one (as a "one size fits all" category) is consentual.
+It expresses a [nostalgy from a time where we believed our civilization could influence our future](https://www.youtube.com/watch?v=BrnDlRmW5hs).
+I may be biased here.

 ### What is prompt engineering?

 2023-06-06